fairandsmart/right-consent/_posts/2020-12-15-merry-christmas.md

 ---
-title: "Post: Merry Christmas"
+title: "Merry Christmas"
 categories:
   - News
 tags:
   - News
 ---

-We wish you a merry christmas
+We wish you a merry christmas and a happy new year for 2021 !